captainrex312/cse15l-lab-reports/LabReport1.md

 [Account](https://sdacs.ucsd.edu/~icc/index.php)

 To use ssh, open a terminal in VScode.
-Your command will look like this but with the first part behind the @ being either your UCSD login or the course specified login (cs15l....):\
+Your command will look like this but with the first part behind the @ being the course specified login (cs15l....):\
 $ ssh cs15lwi23zz@ieng6.ucsd.edu\
 It will prompt you to enter password, but it will **NOT** appear to be typing in terminal.
 This is for security reasons.\
 Since this is the first time you will connect to the server you will get prompted a message like this: